ergoplatform/ergo-jde/readme.md

    - The first box (if any) is selected as the matched box.
 If the `multi` flag is set then all boxes are selected.
 - An error is thrown if no boxes match a definition, unless the `optional` flag is set.

-The folder `/sample-scripts` contains several sample JDE programs.
+The folder [sample-scripts](/sample-scripts) contains several sample JDE programs.
 The [tests](/jde/src/test/scala/jde) contain more examples.

-See [this document](/syntax.md) for the syntax of JDE programs.
+See [this document](/syntax.md) for the detailed semantics of JDE programs.